jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 # finditer() creates an iterator 'i' that we can do a 'for' loop over.
 i = slug_and_firstline.finditer(GScriba)

-# each element 'x' in that iterator is a regex match.
+# each element 'x' in that iterator is a regex match object.
 for x in i:
     # count the summary lines we find.
 Remember, we know how many
     # there should be, because we know how many charters there are.